 UAVSAR flights have been concentrated in California due to its susceptibility to damaging earthquakes, but images available through Quakesim [Donnellan et al, 2012a, Donnellan et al, 2012b; http://quakesim.org] cover volcanic regions of the Pacific Northwest, Alaska, Hawaii, Central America and Iceland.
-Slow landslide features may be found in images of Colorado as well as California.
-Other data collections focus on more specialized science objectives.
+Slow landslide features may be found in images of Colorado [Delbridge et al, 2012] as well as California.
+Other data collections focus on more specialized science objectives, such as monitoring subsidence in the islands of the Sacramento-San Joaquin Delta of California [Jones et al, 2011].

 A key part of the science process is the data exploration phase.
-Most often the investigator seeks images indicating a particular kind of deformation, such as earthquakes or landslides.
+Most often the investigator seeks images indicating a particular kind of deformation, such as fault dislocations or landslides.
 This requires careful examination of images, with location of known structures and times of collection in view.
-Usually it takes a skilled eye to determine if seeming deformation is due to the process of interest, or some interfering feature such as subsidence or image distortion from atmospheric water vapor (a local change in atmospheric refractive index may masquerade as a deformation of the reflecting surface).
-Background information such as fault locations or hillside slope helps exploration, whether to mark a strip of image data for download and further analysis.
+Usually it takes a skilled eye to determine if seeming deformation is due to the process of interest, or some interfering feature such as subsidence or image distortion from atmospheric water, in which a local change in atmospheric refractive index may masquerade as a deformation of the reflecting surface.
+Background information such as fault locations or hillside slope helps exploration, such as indicating whether to mark a strip of image data for download and further analysis.